unifire-app/aspect/docs/tags/extends.md

     {{ parent() }}
 {% endblock %}
 ```
-The parent() call will return the content of the sidebar block as defined in the base.html template.
+The parent() call will return the content of the sidebar block as defined in the base.view template.

 How do blocks work?
 -------------------